githmin/to-do-tasks/README.md

 or

-Select Code -> Download ZIP on github.com/githmin/to-do-tasks
+Select Code -> Download ZIP on github.com/githmin/to-do-tasks, unzip the file and navigate to the project directory

 ![Download](./misc/dload-empl.gif)